-Last year “3:15”, one of the most widely watched in China, singled out fast food giant McDonald’s Corp and French hypermarket chain Carrefour SA for food safety violations.
+Last year “3:15”, one of the most widely watched shows in China, singled out fast-food giant McDonald’s Corp and French hypermarket chain Carrefour SA for food safety violations.

 The companies were forced to apologise and their shares slumped as China’s army of half a billion microbloggers unleashed their anger online.

-U.S. retailer Wal-Mart Stores Inc. and Korea’s Kunho Tire Co Inc have also previously been blasted by state TV on Consumer Rights Day.
+U.S. retailer Wal-Mart Stores Inc. and Korea’s Kunho Tire Co Inc also have been blasted by state TV on Consumer Rights Day.

 In December, a separate state television report triggered a food safety scare at Yum Brands Inc. restaurants, cutting its China same-restaurant sales by 20 percent in January and February.